To authorize the Secretary of Defense to make grants to support the study of world languages in elementary schools and secondary schools.

 Length: 7 pages

-This bill was introduced on February 28, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 28, 2017, in a previous session of Congress, but it did not receive a vote.

 Feb 28, 2017